secorolab/eddie_gazebo/README.md

 # Simulation of the Eddie robot in Gazebo

-This repository provides a simulation of the mobile dual-manipulator robot Freddy in the Gazebo simulator.
+This repository provides a simulation of the mobile dual-manipulator robot Eddie in the Gazebo simulator.
 The simulation offers independent control of the mobile base and the dual arms of the robot.

 https://github.com/user-attachments/assets/9719dc71-e8f2-4259-aa2a-4f2d219f52aa